 - 1. Procedure for withdrawal/withdrawal date: - A. A student choosing to withdraw from the school after the commencement of classes is to provide written notice to the President of the school.
-The notice is to indicate the expected last date of attendance and be signed and dated by the student. - B. For a student who is on authorized Leave of Absence, the withdraw date is the date the student was scheduled to return from the Leave and failed to do so. - C. A student will be determined to be withdrawn from the institution if the student has not attended any class for 30 days for FT students or 3 months of classes for PT students - D. All refunds will be issued within 30 days of the determination of the withdrawal date. - 2.
-Tuition charges/refunds: - A. Before the beginning of classes, the student is entitled to a refund of 100% of the tuition, minus the application fee of \$100. - B. After the commencement of classes, the tuition refund, minus the application fee of \$100 will be determined as follows:
+The notice is to indicate the expected last date of attendance and be signed and dated by the student. - B. For a student who is on authorized Leave of Absence, the withdraw date is the date the student was scheduled to return from the Leave and failed to do so. - C. A student will be determined to be withdrawn from the institution if the student has not attended any class for 30 days for FT students or 3 months of classes for PT students - D. All refunds will be issued within 30 days of the determination of the withdrawal date.

+2. Tuition charges/refunds:

+- A. Before the beginning of classes, the student is entitled to a refund of 100% of the tuition, minus the application fee of \$100. - B. After the commencement of classes, the tuition refund, minus the application fee of \$100 will be determined as follows:
-% of the clock hours attempted (for the portion Tuition refund of the course paid for) amount: 10% or less 90% More than 10% and less than or equal to 20% 80% More than 20% and less than or equal to 30% 70% More than 30% and less than or equal to 40% 60% More than 40% and less than or equal to 50% 50% More than 50% No Refund is required determination (withdrawn due to absences or other criteria as specified in the school catalog), or in the case of a student not returning from an authorized Leave of Absence (LOA), within 30 days of the date the student was scheduled to return from the LOA and did not return.

-The percentage of the clock hours attempted is determined by dividing the total number of clock hours elapsed from the student's start date to the student's last day of attendance, by the total number of clock hours in the program.
+% of the clock hours attempted (for the portion Tuition refund of the course paid for) amount: 10% or less 90% More than 10% and less than or equal to 20% 80% More than 20% and less than or equal to 30% 70% More than 30% and less than or equal to 40% 60% More than 40% and less than or equal to 50% 50% More than 50% No Refund is required hours elapsed from the student's start date to the student's last day of attendance, by the total number of clock hours in the program.